overflw/kafka-benchmarking/README.md

-# kafka-cluster-benchmarking
+# Kafka benchmarking

-This repo contains terraform configs to setup a kafka cluster for benchmarking on gcp and aws.
+This repo contains terraform configs to setup a kafka cluster for benchmarking on google cloud platform (gcp) and amazon web services (aws).

-Currently only aws is fully functional.
+Currently only aws is fully functional!

 You can execute the terraform configs via the corresponding make file.